 Allison Taylor provides policy and strategic planning leadership to the Indiana Medicaid programs.
 Prior to this role, Allison served as FSSA’s general counsel, where she advised the secretary of FSSA and coordinated all legal aspects of the agency’s various human services divisions, including Medicaid.

-Leesa Allen currently serves as the executive Medicaid director for the Pennsylvania Department of Public Welfare’s Office of Medical Assistance Programs.
-In this role, Ms. Allen provides executive leadership for Pennsylvania’s $29 billion Medical Assistance Program, which serves more than 2.6 million Medicaid and CHIP beneficiaries.
+Leesa Allen served as the executive Medicaid director for the Pennsylvania Department of Public Welfare’s Office of Medical Assistance Programs.
+In this role, Ms. Allen provided executive leadership for Pennsylvania’s $29 billion Medical Assistance Program, which serves more than 2.6 million Medicaid and CHIP beneficiaries.

-Margaret Brodie serves as the director of Alaska’s Division of Health Care Services and Medicaid director for the state.
-In this role, she oversees programs providing health care services for more than 122,000 Medicaid and CHIP beneficiaries.
+Margaret Brodie served as the director of Alaska’s Division of Health Care Services and Medicaid director for the state.
+In this role, she oversaw programs providing health care services for more than 122,000 Medicaid and CHIP beneficiaries.

 Marta Jensen was with the Nevada Department of Health and Human Services in various roles for 22 years.
 From 2015 to late 2018, she served as administrator for the Division of Health Care Financing and Policy, which provides services to more than 565,000 Medicaid and CHIP beneficiaries.

-Since 2013, Kate McEvoy has served as the director of the Division of Health Services within Connecticut’s Department of Social Services.
-In this role, she is responsible for administration of medical, behavioral health, pharmacy, dental and transportation benefits for more than 750,000 Medicaid and CHIP beneficiaries.
+Kate McEvoy served as the director of the Division of Health Services within Connecticut’s Department of Social Services from 2013-2021.
+In this role, she was responsible for administration of medical, behavioral health, pharmacy, dental and transportation benefits for more than 750,000 Medicaid and CHIP beneficiaries.

-Dave Richard is deputy secretary for North Carolina’s Division of Medical Assistance, where he leads North Carolina’s $13.5 billion Medicaid program and oversees the provision of services for nearly two million Medicaid and CHIP beneficiaries.
+Dave Richard was deputy secretary for North Carolina’s Division of Medical Assistance, where he led North Carolina’s $13.5 billion Medicaid program and oversaw the provision of services for nearly two million Medicaid and CHIP beneficiaries.

 Nancy Smith-Leslie, Director, New Mexico Medical Assistance Division (2015-2018)